anoopmedackal/Wordfence-CLI-Manager-for-cPanel/README.md

 # Wordfence CLI Manager for cPanel

-A Python script to automate the installation and scanning operations of [Wordfence CLI](https://github.com/wordfence/wordfence-cli) across cPanel accounts on a shared hosting server.
+A Python script to automate the installation and scanning operations of [Wordfence CLI](https://github.com/wordfence/wordfence-cli) across cPanel accounts on a server.

 ---